 - Eliminate buzzwords and intracompany or industry-insider acronyms and language.

 Will this approach make your writing more boring?
 It may, but clarity comes first.
 And remember that nothing is so complex that it cannot be expressed in simple language.

-In addition to writing style, consider cultural preferences when you communicate across borders.
+Consider cultural preferences when you communicate across borders.
 American business English style is seen as too casual for people in many other parts of the world, though this is changing as younger generations predominate.
-Meanwhile it is smart to observe more formal conventions—such as using people’s titles and last names rather than first names when you write–if you want to elicit good responses.
-And be scrupulously courteous.
-This is never taken amiss.
+Meanwhile, it is smart to observe more formal conventions — such as using people’s titles and last names rather than first names when you write — if you want to elicit good responses.
+And be scrupulously courteous — this is never taken amiss.